playfulprogramming/playfulprogramming/content/blog/what-is-an-algorithm/index.md

 There are of course other operators that you'll get into as you start coding, but we won't get into all of them.
 Instead we'll look into one that is very common, and that's the **Equal sign =**
 As opposed to how it's usually used in simple arithmetics, as the part to indicate "this is the result", in most programming languages, it actually means something completely different.

-Let's take a look at the same example we used before, where we added two numbers together, and take the first instruction: `- Take the number 1`
+Let's take a look at the same example we used before, where we added two numbers together, and take the first instruction:

+`- Take the number 1`

 If we take into consideration the part where we talked about "storing values", we mentioned "**affecting**" values to variables.
 The **Equal sign (=)** is what we can use to _'put'_ values into variables.
-So a more exact way of describing that instruction would be `- Affect the number 1 to a variable`.
+So a more exact way of describing that instruction would be:

+`- Affect the number 1 to a variable`.

 With all of that put into consideration, let's try to write an algorithm that is a little bit more comprehensible to a computer: